andyosyndoh/andyosyndoh.github.io/README.md

 ### Introduction

-* Groupie-tracker is a go project which consists on receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.
+* Groupie-tracker is a go project which consists on receiving a given [API]("https://groupietrackers.herokuapp.com/api") and manipulate the data contained in it, in order to create a site, displaying the information.

 ### Description

-* The project consicts on building a user friendly website where the user can display the bands info through several data visualizations. (such as : blocks, cards, tables, list, pages, graphics.)
+* The project consicts on building a user friendly website where the user can display the bands info through several data visualizations. (such as :cards)

 * This project also focuses on the creation of events/actions and on their visualization.